About Millstream Falls

 A separate entrance to the park leads to Little Millstream Falls.
 View these beautiful falls from just near the car park or take the steep and narrow track to their base.

 Millstream Falls National Park lies within the traditional country of the Jirrbal Aboriginal people.
-The Jirrbal lived in the rainforest in semi-permanent villages, and used the rainforest's rich resources for food medicine and materials.
+The Jirrbal people lived in the rainforest in semi-permanent villages and used the rainforest's rich resources for food medicine and materials.

 The park has a rich World War II history.
 Camp sites were constructed for the Battalions of the 7th and 9th Divisions between 1943 and 1945.
-The campsites were built to hold almost 1000 men each and were mostly tent accommodation and cooking, latrine and washing facilities.
+These camp sites could house almost 1000 men each and included mostly tent accommodation with cooking, latrine and washing facilities.
 A network of rock-lined granite paths and roads linked the facilities.
-Many of these and other features are still visible along the World War II heritage walk
+Many of these and other features are still visible along the World War II heritage walk.

 Read more about the nature, culture and history of Millstream Falls National Park.